Career Timeline of Leonardo DiCaprio: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Leonardo DiCaprio made an impact.

-Leonardo DiCaprio is a highly acclaimed American actor and film producer, celebrated for his roles in biographical and period pieces.
-His performances have earned him an Academy Award, a British Academy Film Award, and three Golden Globe Awards.
-DiCaprio is also a commercially successful actor, with his films grossing over $7.2 billion globally as of 2019.
-He has consistently ranked among the world's highest-paid actors, solidifying his status as a major figure in the film industry.
+Leonardo DiCaprio is a highly acclaimed American actor and film producer recognized for his roles in biographical and period films.
+He has received many awards, including an Academy Award, a British Academy Film Award, and three Golden Globe Awards.
+DiCaprio's films have collectively grossed over $7.2 billion globally as of 2019, and he has been consistently ranked among the world's highest-paid actors.

 1989: Role in The New Lassie